 51. The “protection of public health” ground may exceptionally permit restrictions to be imposed, for example where there is an outbreak of an infectious disease and gatherings are dangerous.
 This may in extreme cases also be applicable where the sanitary situation during the assembly presents a substantial health risk to the general public or to the participants themselves.

 52. Restrictions on peaceful assemblies should only exceptionally be imposed for “the protection of morals”.
 If used at all, this ground should not be used to protect parochial understandings of morality or be based on principles deriving exclusively from a single social, philosophical or religious tradition and any such restrictions must be understood in the light of the universality of human rights and the principle of non-discrimination.
-Restrictions based on this ground may not for instance reflect opposition to expressions of sexual orientation.
+Restrictions based on this ground may not for instance reflect opposition to advocacy or expressions of sexual orientation.

 53. Restrictions imposed on an assembly on the ground that they are for “the protection of the rights and freedoms of others” may relate to the protection of Covenant or other [fundamental] rights of people not participating in the assembly.
 The protection of the right to life, freedom from ill-treatment, movement, [property rights] or the right to work may, for example, potentially justify restrictions.
-At the same time, since assemblies may entail by their very nature a certain level of disruption to ordinary life, such disruptions have to be accommodated, unless they impose a disproportionate burden, in which case the authorities must be able to provide detailed justification for any restrictions.
+At the same time, since assemblies may entail by their very nature a certain level of disruption to ordinary life, such disruptions have to be accepted, unless they impose a disproportionate burden, in which case the authorities must be able to provide detailed justification for any restrictions.
+In any case, any restrictions should aim to reconcile to the extent possible protection of peaceful assembly rights with protection of other rights implicated.

 54. In addition to the general framework for restrictions provided for in article 21 as discussed above, a number of additional considerations are relevant to restrictions on the right of peaceful assembly.
-Central to the realisation of the right of peaceful assembly is the requirement that any restrictions must in principle be content neutral, and thus not be related to the message conveyed by the assembly.
+Central to the realisation of the right of peaceful assembly is the requirement that any restrictions must be content neutral, and thus not be related to the message conveyed by the assembly.
 A contrary approach defeats the very purpose of peaceful assemblies as a tool of political and social participation aimed at allowing members of the population to advance ideas and establish the extent of support that exists for them.

 55. Restrictions on peaceful assemblies must thus not be used, explicitly or implicitly, to stifle expression of political opposition to a government, including calls for changes of government, the constitution, the political system, or political independence for part of the country.
 They should not be used to prohibit insults to the honour and dignity of officials or State organs or to pursue other objectives favoured by the authorities.
 Restrictions must moreover not be discriminatory.

 56. The rules applicable to freedom of expression should be followed when dealing with the expressive element of peaceful assemblies, also when it provokes a hostile reaction.
-As with freedom of expression, restrictions on peaceful assembly may only under strictly limited circumstances be based on the message conveyed by the participants.
+As with freedom of expression, restrictions on peaceful assembly may only under strictly limited circumstances be based on the message conveyed by the participants as per Article 19 and Article 20 of the Covenant.

 57. In accordance with article 20 of the Covenant, peaceful assemblies may not be used for any propaganda for war (paragraph 1), or for any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence (paragraph 2).
-Assemblies which [in their entirety] fall within the scope of article 20 must be prohibited.
+Assemblies whose purpose explicitly and unequivocally falls within the scope of article 20 must be prohibited.
 As far as possible, action should be taken in such cases against the individual perpetrators, rather than against the assembly as a whole.